kuleshov-group/aml-website/index.md

         <span class="tag is-success is-light">Convolutional neural networks</span>
         <span class="tag is-success is-light">Applications</span>
     </div>
-    <p>We will start our journey exploring deep learning.
+    <p>We will provide a brief introduction to deep learning.
 After an introduction of convolutions, we will introduce convolutional neural networks, one of the very important topics in machine learning.</p>
     <div class="columns">
         <div class="column">
             <div class="dropdown">